hadron-sclang/hadron/doc/Hadron-Stack-Frame.md

 ## Method Dispatch

-To dispatch a method the caller must first determine the callee frame pointer location and make room there for the previous frame pointer storage, the caller return address, and the return value slot, initalized to `nil`.
+To dispatch a method the caller must first determine the callee frame pointer location and make room there for the previous frame pointer storage, the caller return address, and the return value slot, initialized to `nil`.
 Then the dispatch area is setup as follows:

 | frame pointer | contents                   | stack pointer |